Biochar 101 - The Science behind Biochar & its many benefits Image

 • Application Rate Consideration: When applying charged and inoculated Biochar to the garden, consider the application rate.
 Too much Biochar, even when fully charged, can alter soil dynamics.
 Start with a modest amount and observe plant response.

 Charging and inoculating Biochar are critical steps in maximizing its benefits for soil health and plant growth.
 By ensuring that Biochar is nutrient-rich and teeming with beneficial microbes upon application, gardeners and farmers can enhance their soils more effectively and sustainably.
-These practices not only leverage the structural benefits of Biochar but also its potential as a living, breathing component of the soil ecosystem, fostering a vibrant, healthy garden or farm.
+You're turning dead carbon into living infrastructure.
+The biochar provides the structure; the microbes and nutrients make it come alive.

 Biochar Conclusion